higham/matrices-correlation-invalid/readme.md

   matrices and vice versa.
 This is taken from the [Matrix Computation Toolbox](http://www.ma.man.ac.uk/~higham/mctoolbox).

-* `am_properties.m` summarizes properties of the matrices and is intended for use when this collection is integrated as a group in the [Anymatrix](https://github.com/mmikaitis/anymatrix) collection.
+* `am_properties.m`: lists properties of the matrices and is intended for use when this collection is integrated as a group in the [Anymatrix](https://github.com/mmikaitis/anymatrix) collection.